hyle-team/bridgeless-core/VALIDATOR.md

     - "8545" # EVM HTTP RPC
     - "8546" # EVM WS RPC

+Also, please note that `app.toml` file contains the configuration for the gas price accepted by your validator.
+    - `minimum-gas-prices = "1abridge"`

 ### Finishing with the validator

 After receiving confirmation from ourside about token transfer, execute command to stake tokens